routeal/samples/NoStoryBoard/README.md

 * Delete Main.storyboad and ViewController.swift

-* Delete Main.stroyboard from Info.plist
+* Delete Main stroyboard file base name from Info.plist

 * Add the code to application() in AppDelegate: